Frequently Asked Questions

-While players require full control over the game camera, for viewers, fully interactive means a shared camera, and the ability to directly interact with the video that they are watching.
+While players require full control over the game camera, for viewers, for us fully interactive streaming means a shared camera, and the ability to directly interact with the video that viewers are watching.

 Through the Genvid SDK, for the first time, viewers can click on/tap/interact with objects in the scene as though they were spectating in-engine.
 You, the developer, control the camera (either automated or manually).